ArminKleinert/shaza/README.md

 Near future:
 - ``alias`` command
 - Make a check for `:export-as` to verify that the name is valid
+- Make compiler print a lot of errors rather than quitting immediately
 - ``lambda`` with automatic type induction
 - tail-recursion (right now, ``recur`` should be used)
 - Operators with ``'``